Atypical3991/library-management-platform/README.md

-A basic library management platform backend using Java's Springboot framework.
+A basic library management platform backend, using Java's Springboot framework.